GithubUserAccountAmazing/leukoRight/README.md

 2. finish this readme file.
 3. find suitable web app host?
 4. find more cell image datasets/examples?
 5. create a better model.
+  - the model is not perfect and there is a few things I would like to do to try to get closer to perfection.
-6. redesign webapp. currently barebones.
+6. redesign webapp. currently barebones for demonstration purposes.

 <br>
 <br>